brightspot/react-examples/app-routing/README.md

 Similar structure is also used in `src/components/Section.tsx` and `src/commponents/Tag.tsx`.

-The routing structure with React Router for this application:
+The routing structure with React Router for this application is:

 [index.tsx](`./app/src/index.tsx)